SuperSkiCard: environmental friendliness of the ski resorts

 Test result: 4 out of 5 stars

-In the Hinterstoder ski resort, skiing through forest areas and reforestation areas is forbidden.
-The… more
+In the Hinterstoder ski resort, skiing on forest areas and reforestation zones is prohibited.
+The ski… more

 Test result: 4 out of 5 stars